 I understand some people may have limited time due to family and other commitments, but if this is not the case then why do you need to be in a hurry to return to base?

-I realize that at some point in our lives we cannot just up and leave because we have family or other commitments to consider including our own health.
+I realize that at some point in our lives, we may not be able to just up and leave.
+We may have family or other commitments to consider including our own health.

 Where can you find information to plan your trip?

 - Camps Australia Wide Books.
-Camps Australia Wide will point out many free and low-cost campsites along with cheaper caravan parks and gives information on the facilities at each site such as phone signal, dump point, water, toilets, pet friendly, and more.
+Camps Australia Wide will point out many free and low-cost campsites along with cheaper caravan parks.
+There is information on the facilities at each site such as phone signal, dump point, water, toilets, pet friendliness, and more.
 Each site is verified, so no nasty surprises.
-You can add photos, reviews, and give a star rating.
+You can add photos, and reviews, and give a star rating.
 The book gives you a hardcover version but there is also an app available for an annual fee.
 You can download your trip itinerary in advance so that the information can be accessed offline.
 Again, information can change quickly so if you only use the book make sure you have a plan B.

 - Tourist Information Centre.
 Your local tourist information center will have information on the local area, state, and even interstate.

 - Eventfinda.
-The website eventfinda.com.au can guide to events by State, Region, and Townships.
-This can help you plan your trip to coincide with special events that you may like
+The website eventfinda.com.au is a guide to events by State, Region, and Township.
+This can help you plan your trip to coincide with special events that you may like.